-About This Space Emission on the facade of the Colpatria Tower 1'30 "
+Emission on the facade of the Colpatria Tower

-Is this space yours or mine? is a direct question between two parties regarding the ownership of the space where the message is being broadcasted, which is in this case is Torre Colpatria, a private platform that has public visibility.
-In this way, the strategy is to personalize an abstract relationship of power between sender and receiver, calling for an active observation and a takeover in the definition of space in the city.
+Este espacio es suyo o mio?
+(Is this space yours or mine?) is a direct question between two parties in relation to the ownership of the space where the message is being broadcasted, which in this case is the Colpatria Tower, a private platform that has public visibility.
+In this way, the strategy is to personalize an abstract and ambiguous power relationship between sender and receiver, calling for an active observation and a taking of sides in the definition of space in the city.

-In the first instance, the question, direct and colloquial, is addressed to the inhabitants and / or passerby walkers of the city.
-In this way, the intervention is an investigative and provocative gesture to establish possible dialogues with any spectator who feel identified with the ‘yours’ of the question.
-Then, the identified subject may want to know to which person or institution corresponds the ‘mine’ that generates the question.
-At first, you can interpret that "mine" comes from the Tower itself, as if it was expressing itself.
-Here there might be a reflection on the construction of hierarchies in relation to who or what could be behind the Tower's expression.
-In a second moment, if the viewer stops and reads the message more than once, she/he may realize that there is also the possibility of identifying herself/himself as the interlocutor of the question, questioning the tower, the city or other third parties… In a potential third moment, the viewer will want to emancipate from the imposition of the only two answers to this binary and mutually exclusive question, and possibly seek to invent something new ...
+In the first instance, the question, direct and colloquial, is addressed to the inhabitant and / or passerby of the city.
+In this way, the intervention is an investigative and provocative gesture to establish possible dialogues with any spectator or group of spectators who feel identified with the ‘yours’ of the question.
+Then, the identified subject will possibly want to know to which person or institution corresponds the ‘mine’ that generates the question.
+At first, they may interpret that the ‘mine’ comes from the Tower itself, as if it were expressing itself.
+Perhaps then, they would reflect on the construction of hierarchies in relation to who or what might be behind the expression of the Tower.
+In a second moment, if the viewer stops and reads the message more than once, they may realize that there is also the possibility of identifying themselves as an interlocutor of the question, questioning the Tower, the city or other third parties… In a potential third moment, the viewer will want to emancipate themselves from the imposition of the only two answers to this binary and mutually exclusive question.

-... beyond the process of speculation regarding who can ask the question or what the answer is, the intervention seeks to focus on the plurality and diversity of interpretations and relationships that exist between subject, space, institution, state and system.
+….beyond the speculative process about who can ask the question or what the answer is, the intervention seeks to dwell on the plurality and diversity of interpretations and relationships that exist between subject, space, institution, state and system.

 Organized by Babel Media Art.